 Notes: On Edgewood Natural Preserve, Goldfields are one of the earliest flowers to bloom.
 A single blooming plant is inconspicuous; but, when hundreds of these plants bloom at the same time, a very large, bright, golden-yellow carpet appears in the grassy fields.

 On early California playing cards, the Jack of Spades always held one of these flowers in his hand.

 Finding it at Edgewood: Goldfields bloom from March to June in serpentine grasslands.
 Look for them along the Serpentine Loop and on the Edgewood Trail between Canada Road and I-280.
 You’ll also see them along parts of the Franciscan Trail.
-See map on right.
+See map below.

 Corelli, T. Flowering Plants of Edgewood Natural Preserve.
 Half Moon Bay, CA: Monocot Press, 2004.